 “Gdańsk wodka, Toruń gingerbread, Kraków maidens, and Warsaw ankle boots – some of the best things in Poland.”

 I don’t know about the maidens or the ankle boots, but the wodka and the gingerbread are definitely worth checking out.

 And, as with all the best things, if it’s going to be the best, it had better be artful.

-The bakers in Toruń knew what they were doing, and once they perfected the art of gingerbread baking, they moved on to the art of legally protecting their gingerbread.
+The bakers in Toruń knew what they were doing.
+Once they perfected the art of baking Toruń gingerbread, they moved on to the art of legally protecting their gingerbread.
 Only the bakers of the cities of Toruń in Poland and Nuremberg in Germany knew the secrets of making excellent gingerbread.

 Not only can you find gingerbread in fun shapes, you can see the actual molds from the 17th century!
-The old ratusz (rah-toosh; town hall) has been converted into an arts museum, and one section is dedicated to the art of gingerbread.
+The old ratusz (rah-toosh; town hall) has been converted into an arts museum.
+One whole section celebrates the art of gingerbread.
 The molds on display are relics of the trade from the 17th and 18th centuries, when the Toruń gingerbread trade was at its height.
 Looking at the molds, it’s a wonder that they ever got any gingerbread baked.
 The designs are so intricate, with so many little details, that it’s hard to believe the carvers ever finished them, let alone that they would allow all that work to be smothered with sticky stuff and thrown into an oven.

 So, these molds are artwork?
 Yes!
-So artful was the making of gingerbread, in fact, that visitors thought the rest of Toruń paled in comparison: Chopin wrote to a friend of his that he had
+So artful was the making of Toruń gingerbread, in fact, that visitors thought the rest of Toruń paled in comparison.
+Chopin wrote to a friend of his that he had

 “seen the whole city…All this, however, cannot compare to the gingerbread, yes, the gingerbread…”